Boss Design Center

 Porcelain Flooring

-Porcelain is pressed and fired at high temperatures, making it a less porous and more durable floor option than other clay-based options.
+Porcelain is pressed and fired at high temperatures, making it a less porous and more durable floor option than other clay-based options like ceramic or porcelain tile.
 While technically stronger than hardwood flooring, it cannot be refurbished, so if it goes out of date or you want a new look, you will have to gut your entire floor.

 In wood-frame houses, natural settling can occur over time.
 Even though porcelain tiles are very strong, this movement could potentially lead to cracks in the grout or, in extreme cases, the tiles themselves.